kennetpostigo/react-reach/README.md

 }`, {}, somePredefinedActionCreator);

-//.reachWithOpts() to make a query and dispatch specified actionCreators from an Object  passed in
+//reachWithOpts() to make a query and dispatch specified actionCreators from an Object  passed in
 //I created this function for sending data to the server and optimistically updating the redux store client-side
 //To be used with redux-thunk or any similar middleware.
 //params: reachWithDispatch(url, query/mutation, queryParameters, actionCreator, store, retry)
 //Automatically handles updating redux store client-side
+//This function is still a WIP not implemented

+import { reachWithOpts } from 'react-reach';

 reachWithOpts('localhost:1000', `mutation {
     CreateUser {